takagiy/strcuta-py/README.md

 # Except for the preutterance
 uta.intime().write("uta_intime.wav")

 # Also play voices with the "sounddevice" package.
+(This is an optional
+# feature.
+Install the "strcuta[play]" instead of the "strcuta" to install the
+# "sounddevice" together.)
 uta.play()
 uta.con().play()
 ```